pdimens/harpy/Modules/demultiplex.md

 label: Demultiplex
 description: Demultiplex raw sequences into haplotag barcoded samples
 icon: versions
-visibility: hidden
+#visibility: hidden
-order: 7
+order: 6
 ---

 # :icon-versions: Demultiplex Raw Sequences

 ===  :icon-checklist: You will need
 - at least 2 cores/threads available
-- gzipped forward/reverse reads from an Illumina sequencer
+- paired-end reads from an Illumina sequencer (gzipped recommended)
 ===

 When pooling samples and sequencing them in parallel on an Illumina sequencer, you will be given large multiplexed FASTQ